jagotu/BACIL/README.md

 The project is written like an interpreter (you will find a familiar `while(true) switch(opcode)` in [BytecodeNode.execute()](language/src/main/java/com/vztekoverflow/bacil/nodes/BytecodeNode.java)), and leverages [Truffle](https://github.com/oracle/graal/tree/master/truffle) and the Graal compiler to turn it into a Just-In-Time (JIT) compiler.

 Written as a part of a bachelor thesis called _Truffle based .NET IL interpreter and compiler: run C# on Java Virtual Machine_ at Charles University, Prague.
-The thesis text is slowly appearing [here](thesis_text/thesis_text.md).
-Once the thesis is complete, it will be linked here.
+[You can find the final thesis text here](https://dspace.cuni.cz/bitstream/handle/20.500.11956/176026/130342122.pdf).

 ## Building